Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Grand Parade begins Sunday, August 1 at 12 p.m. at Saxon Lanes at the corner of Market Place Drive and Little Canada Road.
-It travels east on Little Canada Road, then turns north on Centerville Road.
-From there, the route turns east onto Eli Road to Little Canada Elementary School and proceeds down Eli Road past Spooner Park and ends at Arcade St.
+It travels east on Little Canada Road, then turns north on Noel Drive.
+From there, the route turns west onto Labore Road to Desoto St. towards Little Canada Elementary School and proceeds down Eli Road past Spooner Park and ends at Arcade St.

 The Canadian Days Entertainment Committee continually checks out bands that will appeal to a wide audience.
 If you have suggestions, email us, or even better yet join the Canadian Days Committee and be a part of the selection process!Please keep in mind that the cost of bands must fit within our budget as we are an all volunteer organization and raise the funds to put on your community festival.

 You may register to vote in Minnesota if you:

 Ramsey County is now running all of Little Canada's elections.
 Election Judges assigned to Little Canada precinct locations will now work for Ramsey County.

 Contact the Ramsey County Elections Office at (651) 266-2171 or visit the Ramsey County Election Judge webpage